FAQ

 As a matter of principle, the party who bears legal responsibility for the goods at the time they cross the border is regarded as the 'importer'.

-Further information can be found in our informational booklet on importers.
+Further information can be found in our knowledge base "Guidance for importers".

-The packaging of printed/publishing products is only subject to system participation when they are classified as goods.
-In the case of, for example, invoices or direct mail sent in envelopes it can be unclear whether they qualify as goods or not.
+The packaging of printed/publishing products is subject to system participation when these products are classified as goods.
+In the case of, for example, invoices or unaddressed direct mail sent in envelopes it can be unclear whether they qualify as goods or not.
 Here, the question is whether the focus is on transmitting a notional content (in this case the document does not qualify as goods) or on the physical aspect (in this case it does qualify as goods).

 For information about when an item qualifies as packaging and which criteria will be applied when determining packaging status, please see our subject-specific paper 'Delineation between packaging and non-packaging'.